 Playing electronic instruments and singing openly gay lyrics in a shrill falsetto, this London trio burst onto a complacent music scene in 1984.

-Scottish-born Jimmy Somerville had a memorably piercing voice and the band played a powerful brand of electro techno-dance music, (including a monster version of the Donna Summer hit I Feel Love).
+Scottish-born Jimmy Somerville had a memorably piercing voice and the duo of Larry Steinbachek and Steve Bronski (born Steve Forrest) played a powerful brand of electro techno-dance music, (including a monster version of the Donna Summer hit I Feel Love).

-Bronksi Beat took two singles, Why? and Smalltown Boy into the Top 10 and their debut LP The Age of Consent into the Top Five.
+Bronski Beat took two singles, Why? (dedicated to playwright Drew Griffiths who was murdered in a homophobic attack in 1984) and Smalltown Boy into the Top 10 and their debut LP The Age of Consent into the Top Five.

-Following Somerville’s departure in 1985, Bronski Beat drafted a character by the name of John Jon – a competent but far less distinctive singer.
+Following tensions within the group, Somerville left in the summer of 1985 and Bronski and Steinbachek drafted in a character by the name of John Jon (real name, John Foster) – a competent but far less distinctive singer.